lohznu/lohznu.github.io/index.md

 - **标注\*为指导老师**

-- **Li, O.**, & Zhao, C. (2022).
+- **Li, O.**, & Qian, D. (2022).
 An analysis of the relationship between risk perceptions and willingness-to-pay for commodities during the COVID-19 pandemic.
   <br>
   **Journal of Consumer Affairs**, Accepted.
   <br>